Molesworth Station: Isolated Flat

 Travelling north, the road departs from the Acheron river to briefly follow the Severn river, then over the Isolated Saddle about 100m above the plain.
 It then descends again to the Isolated Flat, and again follows the Acheron river.

 Wards Pass

-Leaving the Acheron river, the road goes over Wards Pass, a climb of about 160m.
-This brings the route into the upper reaches of the Awatere valley.
+Leaving the Acheron River, the road goes over Wards Pass, a climb of about 160 m, which brings the route into the upper reaches of the Awatere valley.

 Molesworth Homestead

 The historic homestead and the modern farm yards are located to the north of the Reserve.
 There is also a simple camp site here.

 Awatere Valley

 Leaving Molesworth station, the road continues through farmland in the Awatere valley.
 In the higher reaches the valley is narrow and the farming primarily stock (sheep and beef), but in the lower reaches towards Seddon it broadens and more cultivation becomes apparent including vineyards.